kermitt2/grobid/doc/Grobid-service.md

 |           |                       |                      | `consolidateHeader` | optional      | consolidateHeader is a string of value `0` (no consolidation), `1` (consolidate and inject all extra metadata, default value), or `2` (consolidate the citation and inject DOI only). |
 |           |                       |                      | `includeRawAffiliations` | optional | `includeRawAffiliations` is a boolean value, `0` (default, do not include raw affiliation string in the result) or `1` (include raw affiliation string in the result).  |

+Use `Accept: application/x-bibtex` to retrieve BibTeX format instead of TEI (note: the TEI XML format is much richer, it should be preferred if there is no particular reason to use BibTeX).

 Response status codes: